 Fast forward to 2001, the underappreciated dark satire was finally adapted into a movie - a transfixing masterpiece with a tone so unrelentingly dark, it will definitely make you squirm in your seat.
 This Mary Harron directed feature gets going from the very first moment.
 The palpable tension and dread build up from the get-go, reaching to a tipping point before the fireworks begin.

 If you're looking for a mind-bending movie like Source Code, American Psychoshould be right up your alley.

 Directed by Darren Aronofsky, this taut feature centers around four different people with addiction problems so deep, their life gets progressively worse as they descend further down the rabbit hole.
 The eccentric story might feel wayward at times, especially in the beginning where things move fast, but sticking to it is definitely worth it.

-The main takeaway of this movie is that drugs can mess things up for you, big time.
+The main takeaway of Requiem For A Dream is that drugs can mess things up for you, big time.
 The palpable aftermath of overdoses is presented in a dreamy, hypnotic session as the story slowly trudges along.
 The scriptwriter doesn't want to sell you a sob fest; this is a trippy experience - one that takes time to show its fangs.
 Underneath its outlandish exterior lies a bleak, unflinching undertone with disarming poignancy.